LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 ---
 ## Intro

-We often encounter dialogs that are used incorrectly or there appears some confusion about how to implement one correctly, we aim to help you understand the key differences between non-modal and modal dialogs in this guide.
+We often encounter dialogs that are used incorrectly or there appears some confusion about how to implement one correctly, this may be in part due to some misunderstandings around modal and non-modal dialogs.
+We'll explore some differences between the two types, especially around their behaviour and what effects, if any, they have on a user's current flow within the application.

 ## Modal vs Non-modal

-It's perhaps useful to understand "Modal" to be a state, as in the current state of the page is non-interactive, it is intended to be blocked from interaction so a user is directed into either selecting something in the overlaying dialog, or possibly closing it by canceling it.
+It's perhaps useful to understand "Modal" to be a state, as in this new floaty thing that has appeared on top of the page is a new context and at this moment in time, it is the only context available to the user.
+The page underneath is temporarily irrelevant until a user completes the action in the new context or dismisses it in some other way.
+The state here is the dialog has made the page below inactive.

 A Modal dialog would of course be a dialog that blocks out the underlying page and a Non-modal dialog would still allow page interaction.

-Sometimes the word "Modal" is used interchangeably with "Dialog", to mean either Modal or Non-modal, which is incorrect and perhaps some of the confusion stems from this misunderstanding?
-It's quite common to hear or read this, personally I often understand what the person actually means when they say "We need a modal for this", but that's only because I have some additional context and that combined with me knowing the differences usually helps me to figure out what they actually meant.
+Sometimes the word "Modal" is used interchangeably with "Dialog", to mean either Modal or Non-modal, which is an incorrect usage of the word and perhaps some of the confusion stems from this misunderstanding?
+It's quite common to hear or read this, personally I often understand what the person actually means when they say "We need a modal for this", but that's only when I have some additional context and that combined with me knowing the differences usually helps me to figure out what they actually meant.
+I guess that's a bit like when someone says "Can that be a header 2?", Me: "No, it cannot, it can be a heading 2 though", I jest, I am not that pedantic, I'd know what they meant and just do what they meant.

 ## Examples of Non-modal dialogs

-As Non-modal does not block interaction with the full page, these are often in some way connected to another user interface component or have little effect on the user's flow.
+As Non-modal does not block interaction with the full page, they can be understood to be optional or non-critical.
+Sometimes they may be some form of temporary alert, sometimes they may be part of another component, such as a search filter or chat widget, in any case, the underlying page should not be inactive, it should not be dimmed and scrolling of the page should not be locked.

+The reason why we should not dim the page below is because it is **not** inactive, therefore, we'd  cause confusion, create barriers and generally make things more difficult for our users, which we definitely don't want.
+If you have to convince some stakeholders you should not dim the page below, then sometimes we have to bring out the non-compliance guns.
+If the non-modal dialog dims the screen, then as the page below is not technically "inert" or inactive, then that blur effect or dimming will likely cause multiple elements to fail colour contrast criteria.

+If somebody wants the screen dimmed and there's a valid use case for it, what they likely want is a modal dialog.

 ### A date picker